 Pork shoulder can be hard to find, so you can substitute Boston butt (or Boston roast) and picnic roast for pulled pork.

-How much should I buy?
+How much pork should I buy?

-I got this great pack of pork shoulder from Costco.
-If I am hosting a party I’ll use this whole pack which was about 8 pounds, or i’ll use half and freeze the rest.
+I got a great pack of pork shoulder from Costco!
+If I am hosting a party, I’ll use the whole pack, which is about 8 pounds, or I’ll use half and freeze the rest.